Please wear a mask on campus regardless of your vaccination status.

 Office of Origin: Chief Financial Officer

 This policy provides an overarching framework under which financing decisions are made.
-In general, the College commits to the following:
+In general, Lake Michigan College (the College) commits to the following:

-- Pursuing overall financial outcomes and ratios that are consistent with maintaining appropriate cash reserves and a strong financial profile and solid credit rating (i.e., AA or above) in order to access financial markets at the most favorable terms.
+- Pursuing overall financial outcomes and ratios that are consistent with maintaining a strong financial profile and solid credit rating (i.e., AA or above) in order to access financial markets at the most favorable terms.

-- Considering of the impact of strategic decisions on College credit ratings (e.g., potential to negatively impact credit rating and increase borrowing costs.)
+- Considering the impact of strategic decisions on credit ratings (e.g., potential to negatively impact credit rating and increase borrowing costs.)

 - Evaluating all funding/financing options to determine the best structure for obtaining the lowest cost of capital while still achieving strategic goals.

 - Coordinating funding/financing planning with capital planning to optimize debt and investment management strategies (e.g., accelerating the start or completion of projects.)

 - Generally favoring debt financing only for projects that are critical to attaining strategic goals or for projects with identified, quantifiable revenue streams for repayment of debt costs.

 - Ensuring debt issuances are in compliance with all Federal and State laws and regulations.